 Gluten sensitivity creates inflammation in the human body and has wide-ranging health consequences affecting your gut, brain, heart, joints, digestive system and more.
-This can cause a number of health issues listed above.
-A gluten-free diet makes a great way to reduce inflammation, improve gut function, lose weight and improve your mood and energy.
+This can cause several health issues listed above.
+A gluten-free diet is a great way to reduce inflammation, improve gut function, lose weight, and improve mood and energy.

-Amaranth, Arrowroot, Bean flours, Buckwheat, Corn, Fava beans, Flaxseed, Millet, Quinoa are some of the gluten-free gains, flours and starches.
+Amaranth, Arrowroot, Bean flours, Buckwheat, Corn, Fava beans, Flaxseed, Millet and Quinoa are some of the gluten-free grains, flours and starches.
 For a comprehensive list of gluten-free and gluten-containing foods, get in touch with us.

 Some gluten-free foods are also cooked in processed vegetable oils and trans-fats, which also contribute to inflammation.
 Also, since people consider these foods as healthy, they end up eating more of it piling on extra calories.

 - ½ cup tahini ( or nut butter)